The Sound of Breaking Glass

 - Extend that tendency into a strategy by adding Probe, Articulate and Advise.

 - Develop particular sensitivity and skill with the voices that men tend to under-use.

 - Use these voices to facilitate collaborative problem-solving conversations.

 - Learn to recognise your own characteristic VoicePrint.

 - Understand both the upside and the downside of each of your preferred voices.

 - Identify the potential gaps in your repertoire and when you might need that voice.

 - Develop your VoicePrint sensitivity by noticing others’ voices, impacts and occasions.

 - Take the lead when the conversation needs a particular voice.

-Alan Robertson is Director of Business Cognition Ltd, co-creator of VoicePrint and a senior visiting teaching fellow at both Cranfield University and the Cass Business School in London.
+Business Psychologist Alan Robertson is Director of TalkWise Ltd, creator of VoicePrint and formerly a senior visiting teaching fellow at both Cranfield University and at the Cass Business School in London.